clarkhelms/githubmarkdown.md/README.md

    * wear gloves
 4. Bob Ross once quipped:
      > We don't make mistakes, just happy little accidents
-5. One more light swipe with a clean cloth to remove excess...
+5. One more light swipe with a clean cloth to remove excess......